 A Quick Word About Green Dot Card Scams

 It’s a good practice never to pay for things via Green Dot or through money orders.
 In particular, scammers tend to prefer the cards over money orders because they’re more convenient and just as untraceable.
-Green Dot card scams are fairly common, and can come in the form of -
+Green Dot card scams are relatively common and can come in the form of -

 Please Keep in Mind -